manni8436/Think-Pink/README.md

 This site was deployed using GitHub Pages with the following the steps below:

 1. Login or Sign Up to [GitHub](www.github.com).
-2. Create a new repository named "MS1-Project".
+2. Create a new repository named "(add repo name)".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
 4. Click on "Pages", on the left hand side below Secrets.
 5. Under "Source", choose which branch you wish to deploy, In most cases it will be "main".